-English Church Architecture -
+English Church Architecture.

-MENDLESHAM, St. Mary (TM 105 658) (October 2008)
+MENDLESHAM, St. Mary (TM 105 658),

-(Bedrock: Neogene to Quaternary, Crag Group)
+(Bedrock: Neogene to Quaternary, Crag Group.)

-The N. aisle windows have a variant of reticulated tracery to the north, in which the reticulation units are cusped in their lower parts only.
+The N. aisle windows have a form of reticulated tracery to the north, in which the reticulation units are cusped in their lower parts only.
 This work is unlikely to be much earlier than c.
 1330 but it defies the ascription of a confident end date.
 The clerestory windows - positioned above the arcade spandrels - are similar, except in respect of their more flattened arches.
 The N. aisle E. window has supermullioned tracery within which space is found for two mouchettes and a quatrefoil, suggesting the date is still the fourteenth century here.
 It is now squashed in beside a brick semicircular stair turret that was added later to provide access to an erstwhile rood loft.
 The chancel windows have supermullioned tracery and are largely restored, but the E. window has an order of original thirteenth century shafts inside, and the S. aisle has a three-light reticulated E. window and Y-traceried windows to the south, of which the easternmost is cusped.

-Re-entering the church and turning to the furnishings, the outstanding piece of work is manifestly the elaborate font cover (shown left) by John Turner, which is dated 1630.
+Re-entering the church and turning to the furnishings, the outstanding piece of work is manifestly the font cover (shown left) by John Turner, which is dated 1630.
 It rises in two slightly diminishing octagonal stages with canopies gabled on all sides, the lower of which is supported on Tuscan columns while the upper tier has obelisks rising from the corners and another in the centre.
 Turner was reputedly also responsible for the pulpit, but this is a far more conventional piece of work displaying the usual three tiers of panelling, with the expected round arches on the second.
 The altar rails are believed to date from 1660.
 The roofs are largely renewed except in the S. aisle and S. porch, which now serves as a chapel.
 The former, though of simple lean-to construction, is unusual in having a central purlin supported by king-posts rising from tie beams spanning the aisle between the wall plate on one side, and the arcade spandrels on the other.